-Technical information related to the PEA contained in this report has been reviewed and approved by Douglas Roy, M.A.Sc., P.Eng., an Associate Mining Engineer with CSA Global, who is an independent Qualified Person as defined by NI 43-101, with the ability and authority to verify the authenticity and validity of this data.
+The PEA contained in this report was undertaken by Douglas Roy, M.A.Sc., P.Eng., an Associate Mining Engineer with CSA Global, who is an independent Qualified Person as defined by NI 43-101, with the ability and authority to verify the authenticity and validity of this data.
 The PEA technical has been filed on SEDAR on April 17, 2017.
-Technical information has also been reviewed and approved by Mark Wheeler, P. Eng., Director Projects, who is a

-Qualified Person for the Goliath Gold Project under the definitions established by NI 43-101.
+Technical information has also been reviewed and approved by Mark Wheeler, P. Eng., Director Projects, who is a Qualified Person for the Goliath Gold Project under the definitions established by NI 43-101.

-The 2015 Mineral Resource Estimate, dated effective August 28, 2015 and filed on SEDAR on Oct.
-9, 2015, was undertaken are Eugene J. Puritch, P.Eng., President of P&E Mining Consultants Inc., Paul Dunbar, P.Geo., independent consultant, Yungang Wu, P.Geo., David Burga, P.Geo., Jarita Barry, P.Geo., Antoine Yassa, P.Geo., and Richard Sutcliffe, PhD, P.Geo., of P&E Mining Consultants Inc. and Alfred S. Hayden, P.Eng., President of EHA Engineering Ltd..
-The authors are independent Qualified Persons as defined by NI 43-101, with the ability and authority to verify the authenticity and validity of this data.
-To the best knowledge of the Company, none of the foregoing persons, has any registered or beneficial interest, direct or indirect in any securities or other property of the Company or of any associates or affiliates of the Company, nor do they expect to receive or acquire any such interests.
+The 2018 National Instrument ("NI") 43-101 Technical Report and Updated Mineral Resource Estimate for Treasury Metals Inc. ("Treasury") on the gold mineralization contained in the Goliath Gold Project in the Kenora Mining Division of northwestern Ontario, Canada, dated effective July 1, 2019 and signed and filed on SEDAR on November 18, 2019, was undertaken by Eugene Puritch, P.Eng., Mark Wheeler, P.Eng., Yungang Wu, P.Geo, David Burga, P.Geo, Alfred Hayden, P.Eng., and Antoine Yassa, P.Geo.
+This report also summarizes Treasury's Preliminary Economic Assessment ("PEA") with an effective date of February 02, 2017 (Global Canada Geosciences Ltd. (CSA Global), 2017).
+Other than Mark Wheeler, Treasury Metals Director, Projects, the remaining authors are independent.
+All are Qualified Persons as defined by NI 43-101, with the ability and authority to verify the authenticity and validity of this data.
+To the best knowledge of the Company, none of the remaining foregoing persons, has any registered or beneficial interest, direct or indirect in any securities or other property of the Company or of any associates or affiliates of the Company, nor do they expect to receive or acquire any such interests.